HugoLi0213/PPE-Detection-and-Danger-Zone-Monitoring-System/README.md

 A real-time computer vision system that monitors construction sites to ensure workers are wearing proper Personal Protective Equipment (PPE) and are not entering defined danger zones.

+## Recent Improvements (macos branch)

+This branch introduces macOS support and several improvements:

+- **macOS Support**: Full compatibility with macOS systems
+- **Automatic Video Fallback**: If no camera is detected, the system automatically uses an available video file
+- **Cross-Platform Compatibility**: Works seamlessly across Windows, Linux, and macOS
+- **Improved Error Handling**: Better handling of missing cameras and video sources

 ## Recent Improvements (Hugo14april branch)

 This branch introduces several significant improvements to the system: